lsblakk/pystar/docs/webapp.rst

 #.
 Start the dev server and try that url out!
 What happens?

 #.
 Re-run the test suite ``python manage.py test polls``.
-    What parts pass now that didn't before?
+    What parts (if any) pass now that didn't before?
+You should be seeing lots of "ViewDoesNotExist" messages.
+(We will create them in the next section.
+The tests will much more sensible after that!

 #.
-If more tests pass (they should!), add and commit your code.
-    Note which tests pass in the commit message!
+Save and commit.

 #.
 Review:  When somebody requests a page from your Web site
     -- say, "/polls/23/", Django will load the ``urls.py`` Python module, because it's pointed to by the ``ROOT_URLCONF`` setting.
 It finds the variable named ``urlpatterns`` and traverses the regular expressions in order.
 When it finds a regular expression that matches -- ``r'^polls/(\d+)/$'`` -- it loads the function ``detail()`` from ``polls/views.py``.
-Finally,
-    it calls that ``detail()`` function like so:
+Finally, it calls that module's ``detail()`` function like so:

     .. code-block:: bash